Even though it may be one of the world’s best all-around big game hunting cartridges, the 9.3x62mm Mauser is still an incredibly underrated round.

 Before I really get started, please understand that this article is not about bashing the .375 H&H. It is an excellent cartridge and is very widely used the world over for good reason: it works.
 This article is merely trying to describe some of the advantages of a less popular, but comparable cartridge and why it may be appropriate to explore the 9.3x62mm in further detail.

-Designed in 1905 for the Mauser Model 1898 rifle, the 9.3x62mm soon became very popular among German settlers in Africa.
+Designed by Otto Bock in 1905 for the Mauser Model 1898 bolt action rifle, the 9.3x62mm soon became very popular among German settlers in Africa.
 The cartridge rapidly acquired a reputation for providing sufficient power to cleanly take all species of plains and dangerous game in Africa.
 This, combined with the fact that it was available in a reasonably priced magazine fed rifle, led to an explosion in popularity among hunters in Africa and Europe.

 Hunting With the 9.3x62mm

-Modern 9.3x62mm factory loads generally fire a 220-320gr bullet at velocities between 2,200 and 2,650 feet per second.
-However, a 286gr bullet at approximately 2,350 feet per second is probably the most popular load.
-This load produces over 3,500 foot pounds of energy and is an deadly combination for whitetail deer, feral hog, elk, caribou, moose, black bear, and large plains game species like kudu and eland.
+Modern 9.3x62mm factory loads generally fire a 220-320gr bullet at muzzle velocities between 2,200 and 2,650 feet per second.
+However, a 286 grain bullet at approximately 2,350 feet per second is probably the most popular load.
+This load produces over 3,500 foot pounds of energy and offers a slight edge in performance compared to the .35 Whelen.

-One of the reasons that the 9.3x62mm cartridge performs so well on large and dangerous game is because it penetrates deeply and consistently.
+One of the reasons that the 9.3x62mm cartridge (and the 7mm Mauser for that matter) performs so well on large and dangerous game is because it penetrates deeply and consistently.
 This is partly due to the fact that the bullet has a high sectional density (a measure of the ratio of the diameter of a projectile to its mass).
 All other things equal, a heavier projectile of a given caliber will be longer and therefore have a higher sectional density and consequently penetrate deeper than projectiles with a lower mass and sectional density.
-As an example 286gr and 293gr 9.3mm bullets have sectional densities of .305 and .312 respectively.
-This compares favorably to 270gr and 300gr .375 caliber bullets (the most popular weights for that caliber) which have sectional densities of .274 and .305 respectively.
+As an example 286 grain and 293 grain 9.3mm bullets have sectional densities of .305 and .312 respectively.
+This compares favorably to 270 grain and 300 grain .375 caliber bullets (the most popular weights for that caliber) which have sectional densities of .274 and .305 respectively.

 A manageable amount of recoil is very important for hunters, especially those who are smaller framed or who are just more sensitive to recoil.
 Lighter recoil typically increases accuracy on the initial shot as well as enabling the hunter to make a rapid follow up shot.
 As has been said over and over again, where an animal is hit is much more important than what it is hit with, so an accurately placed 9.3mm bullet is much more effective than a poorly placed .375 or .458 caliber bullet.